This course explores the relationship between social justice

 public interest lawyers but all with relevance for students interested in how our profession promotes justice and equality.
 Grades will be based on class participation, short

-reflection papers, and one 25-page research paper.
+papers responding to the readings, and one 25-page research paper.
 PR or RWE credit

 awarded (student choice).

 Complements other professional responsibility course offerings.
+Substance also relates to courses on civil rights, poverty, and critical theory.